-The design cost estimate for the finalis pre-proposal assumes that the USFS Restoration Team is able to provide site survey as matching costs in 2014.
+The design cost estimate for this pre-proposal assumes that the USFS Restoration Team is able to provide site survey as matching costs in 2014.
 It also assumes that retired USFS hydrologist Greg Kuyumjian is able to provide design as a sub-contracted consultant.
-These assumptions need to further evaluated in May and any changes inproject design cost will be reflected in the final proposal. is based upon an engineering design consultant cost estimate based upon their experience with the number of hours it takes for each task to meet the deliverables outlined in SRFB Manual 18 Appendix D.
+These assumptions need to further evaluated in May and any changes in project design cost will be reflected in the final proposal.
 The cost estimate is attached at the end of this proposal.
 A more detailed cost estimate with the number of hours per task and rates will be provided with the final proposal.

-List Project Partners and their role and contribution to the project.
+J. List Project Partners and their role and contribution to the project.